Recombinant Proteins

 MORC Family CW-Type Zinc Finger 3 Human Recombinant

-Recombinant Human MORC Family CW-Type Zinc Finger 3 produced in SF9 is a glycosylated, polypeptide chain having a calculated molecular mass of 122kDa.
+Recombinant Human MORC Family CW-Type Zinc Finger 3, produced in SF9 insect cells, is a glycosylated polypeptide chain with a calculated molecular mass of 122 kDa.
+It is expressed with a 10xHis tag and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs